richardslab/EXWAS_pipeline/README.md

 ## program requirements (paths to be specified in proj_config_template.yml):
   * nextflow >= 23.10.0
   * python 3.10.9
+  * SQLITE3 3.40.1
   * Other required programs (plink, tabix, etc) are listed in proj_config_template.yml
+  * Python packages required will be specified via the CONDA environment

 ## stuff to figure out...Ordered from most to least important